After purge, Myanmar's Shwe Mann mounts campaign trail comeback

 The campaign is underpinned by nearly $2 million spent on local development projects by businessmen linked to the country’s old junta, according to interviews and a document obtained by Reuters.

-Just two months ago, Shwe Mann - once a presidential favorite - looked set for political oblivion.
+Just two months ago, Shwe Mann - once a presidential favourite - looked set for political oblivion.

 In scenes reminiscent of Myanmar’s half-century of military rule, armed police had stormed the headquarters of the ruling Union Solidarity and Development Party (USDP), removing him as its leader in a purge orchestrated by President Thein Sein.